GIG ecosystem overview

 Channel strip sections: mic pre, harmonics, compressor, EQ, effects

-One strip model across 12 channels — each section is a dedicated stage in Jimmy.
+One strip model across channels, aux returns, groups, and master — each visible section is a controllable stage in System Q.

-Mic pre — input gain, HPF, phantom, phase and the polar focus view.
+Mic pre / filters — input gain, LPF, HPF, phantom, phase and polar level control.

 Harmonics — a unique 5-band harmonic processor (H1–H5) for controlled character.